 Lastly, the fifth element is identity.
 As companies broaden diversity, they will need to form and promote a stronger corporate identity.
 Companies with strong and well- understood values will have a competitive advantage.

-So, in all, a looser approach is needed.
-And companies in the developed world will need to become more global in their views of the world, yet still more discerning in their decisions.
+In all, a looser, more fluid approach is needed; Companies in the developed world will need to become more global in their views of the world, yet still more discerning in their decisions.